0x5c4r3/jekyll-theme-console/_posts/2022-01-17-Car-Hacking-Part-2:-Replay-Attack.markdown

 &nbsp;

-I will explain these steps using a BladeRF and GNU Radio scripts, since it's more handy due to the fact that the hardware is full-duplex and I can use it to both send and receive signals (we'll need to do it during the Rolljam Attack, don't worry, I'll explain later).
+I will explain these steps using a BladeRF, since it's more handy due to the fact that the hardware is full-duplex and I can use it to both send and receive signals (we'll need to do it during the Rolljam Attack, don't worry, I'll explain later).

 &nbsp;